akvo/wash-futures-explorer/docs/overview.rst

 Purpose
 =======

-**USAID-Tool-1** is designed to monitor and illustrate the acceleration needed to achieve universal access to clean water and sanitation, based on USAID’s system strengthening efforts.
+**WASH Futures Explorer** is designed to monitor and illustrate the acceleration needed to achieve universal access to clean water and sanitation, based on USAID’s system strengthening efforts.
 Using data from the **International Futures (IF) model**, the tool combines Python-based data transformations with PowerBI visualizations to support data-driven insights and planning.

 Objectives
 ==========